james-bui/friendly-hickory/faq.md

 ---
 title: About
-headline: About our policies and us
+headline: Our policies and a little about us
 introduction: 'As the first Oriental herbs and goods store in Sacramento, we have provided quality goods to the greater Sacramento area for close to 35 years.
 Our years of expertise and extensive catalog of herbs can fill most herbal formulas